Imports

 - Select action Import

-- Select one option depends if you want to see how import is processed or continue working on anything else.
+- Select an option depending on whether you want to see how import is processed or continue working on anything else.

 Partially imported